8 Delicious Ways to Use Lilac Flowers in Spring

 7. Lilac Lotion

-Lilacs are so great for your skin!
-Make this dreamy lilac lotion recipe with fresh lilac flowers by Dawn from DesertNaturals.me, and enjoy the anti-aging, skin tightening flower work wonders on your dry skin.
+Lilacs make a beautiful addition to homemade skincare!
+Try this dreamy lilac lotion recipe with fresh lilac flowers by Dawn from DesertNaturals.me-a lovely way to use your spring lilac harvest and enjoy their soft, floral scent.
 Fun Fact: Lilacs symbolize love and the renewal of life in various cultures.

 8. Lilac Syrup